near/community/README.md

 We love contributions!

 *  Check-out our [contribution guide and examples](https://docs.nearprotocol.com/docs/contribution/contribution-overview)
-*  Organise events, create content or code tutorials as part of our [contributor program](https://nearprotocol.com/contributor/)
+*  Organise events, create content or code tutorials as part of our [Contributor Program](https://nearprotocol.com/contributor/)
+* Coming soon: Guild Program
 *  Look for the starter issues on [GitHub](https://github.com/nearprotocol/)

 ### Community Ideas